COSMO-ORG/fieldextra-wiki/Planning.md

      + [1d] Check internal coding of gamma angle for rotated lat/lon grids
      + [2d] Make pressure@p-levels and height@h-levels automatically available when
        computing a new field; remove ad hoc solution in write_l2e.
-     + [1w; request from SRNWP-I] Adaptor for SRNWP interoperability
-       > Full tests and necessary modifications
-       > Extend regression suite (see mail M.Bush)
      + Evaluate use of COSMO observation operators library
      + Evaluate use of Davide GIS library